DanArthur99/Milestone-Project-3/README.md

 * Admin users being able to change whether other users are admin or not
 * More interactivity, such as having a phyical star rating that they can select, rather than a drop down 0-5 menu
+* I would have liked to add some time stamps on the user reviews, so that people can see the times they were created/edited

 ### Database Schema